emissary-ingress/emissary/reference/debugging.md

 ## Example Config for Debug Demonstrations

-The following debugging instructions assume that Ambassador Edge Stack and the following services from the [creating a service](/docs/dev-guide/service-preview/#create-a-service) example have been deployed to a Kubernetes cluster.
+The following debugging instructions assume that you have deployed Ambassador Edge Stack and a backend service to a Kubernetes cluster.

 e.g. Create a cluster in GKE with RBAC support enabled and your user account configured correctly: